On the Homological Stability of Orthogonal and Spin Groups: Homological stability for

 For $(v_{1}, \dots, v_{p-2}) \in C_{p}(n-2)[-2]$, define

 where

 Define $\tau := \tau_{0} - \tau_{1} + \tau_{2}$.
-Note that $\tau$ commutes with differentials so that it indeed defines a homomorphism of chain complexes.
+Note that $\tau$ commutes with differentials and commutes with $O_{n-2,n-2}$ multiplication from the left, so that it indeed defines a homomorphism of chain complexes of $O_{n-2,n-2}$-modules.
 We need to check that $\tau$ is equivariant for the global $R^{*}$-actions on the spectral sequences so that $\tau$ induces a map on the localised spectral sequences.
-By Proposition \ref{prop:ActionaBa}, the global action is induced by the map $(C_{B_{a}},B_{a})$ on the spectral sequence (\ref{ss:hyperhomologyII}).
+By Proposition \ref{prop:ActionaBa}, the global action is induced by the map $(C_{B_{a}},B_{a})$ on the Spectral Sequence (\ref{ss:hyperhomologyII}).
 Therefore, $R^*$-equivariance follows from the fact that for every $a \in R^{*}$ and for all $j = 0,1,2$, the diagrams

 commute, where $i : O_{n-2,n-2} \hookrightarrow O_{n,n}$ denotes the inclusion.
 The point is that $B_a(e_i)=e_i$.
 Therefore, $\tau$ induces a map of spectral sequences of $R^*$-modules

 where $\tilde{E} := E(n-2)[-2, 0]$ and $E := E(n)$.